The RECAP Permaculture Garden Tour 2024

 Afternoon tea and hot drinks provided.

-Registrations are essential and can be made HERE
+Registrations are essential and can be made at recap.org.nz

 Tēna koutou.